Music of Israel: Contemporary Palestinian and Arab music

-Several groups have emerged, such as Elias's Bustan Avraham, The Olive Leaves, and Shlomo Gronich's Israeli-Palestinian ensemble in which Jews and Palestinians perform together, creating a fusion style of music.
-Joint musical bands such as Zimrat Yah, Shams Tishrin, Blues Job, and Sahar, appear all over Israel, particularly in the Galilee.The Olive Leaves gave a successful concert tour in Jordan in 1995, with lead singer Shoham Eynav (Jewish) singing songs in both Hebrew and Arabic.
+Several groups have emerged, such as Elias's Bustan Avraham, The Olive Leaves, and Shlomo Gronich's Israeli-Palestinian ensemble in which Jews and Palestinians perform together.
+Joint musical bands such as Zimrat Yah, Shams Tishrin, Blues Job, and Sahar, have appeared all over Israel, particularly in the Galilee.The Olive Leaves gave a successful concert tour in Jordan in 1995, with lead Jewish singer Shoham Eynav singing songs in both Hebrew and Arabic.

-Israeli Arabs and Palestinians have also branched out into other musical styles.
+Palestinian citizens of Israel have branched out into many musical styles.
 Palestinian hip-hop artist Tamer Nafar, founder of the rap group DAM, became an independent rap star after a politically charged dispute with Israeli rapper Subliminal.
 His music expresses the frustration and alienation that many Palestinians citizens of Israel feel.
 The rock music of Basam Beromi, singer of the group "Khalas" (Enough!), protests against the strictures of traditional Arab society.
 The song "What have we come to?", for example, tells the story of a young girl in love, whose family murders her for violating strict traditional codes of courtship.
 London-trained guitarist Michel Sajrawy combines jazz, rock, and gypsy with classical Arab music.

+Singalongs have gained momentum in Israeli Arab society, as people of all ages turn out for musical events in Nazareth, Jaffa, Haifa, Karmiel and other cities.

-While music education for Israeli Arabs and Palestinians is less developed, there has been a steady growth of opportunities in this sector.
+While music education for Palestinian citizens of Israel is less developed, there has been a steady growth of opportunities in this sector.
 The Jerusalem Academy of Music and Dance has an advanced degree program, headed by Taiseer Elias, in Arabic music.
 In 2007, the first precollege conservatory for the Arab-speaking population opened in Shfaram.

 Mizrahi music

 Immigrant communities in Israel from Arab countries have developed a blended musical style that incorporates elements of Turkish, Greek, Arabic, and Israeli music.
 In contrast to the New Hebrew Style, which was a deliberate creation of Eastern European immigrants seeking to shape a new Israeli identity, Mizrahi music (muzika mizrachit) emerged as a spontaneous, grassroots genre.

-The muzika mizrachit movement began in the 1950s within Arab Jewish neighborhoods—particularly among Yemenite residents of Tel Aviv-Jaffa's Kerem HaTeimanim neighborhood, as well as Moroccan, Iranian, and Iraqi communities.
+The muzika mizrachit movement began in the 1950s within Arab Jewish neighborhoods, particularly among Yemenite residents of Tel Aviv-Jaffa's Kerem HaTeimanim neighborhood, as well as Moroccan, Iranian, and Iraqi communities.

 In the 1960s, the style began to evolve, incorporating acoustic and electric guitars to create a more eclectic sound.
 Vocal techniques commonly included melisma and other Arabic ornamental features, with a nasal or guttural tone quality.
 Despite these stylistic elements, the intonation typically adhered to Western scales, avoiding the quartertone systems characteristic of classical Arabic music.